Go to the Students section

 Go to the Support us section

-Oxford Brookes University Library operates on three sites; however the main location for printed health and social care resources is Headington Library, in the John Henry Brookes Building on the Gipsy Lane Campus.
+Oxford Brookes University Library operates on four sites; the main locations for printed health and social care resources are Headington Library, in the John Henry Brookes Building on the Gipsy Lane Campus and Swindon Library at the Joel Joffe campus in Swindon.

 If you wish to visit the library you would be very welcome – please do check the Library website for information about visiting the library, library services, and opening times, prior to your visit and don’t forget to bring your student card!